Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

 ##### Forked repository

 Regardless of the trigger, all three artifacts are published.
-The DocFx pages reside locally in the forked repository, the NuGet package is identified as a CI build & published to NuGet packages in the forked repository, and the Website is published into the gh-pages branch of a BlazorMdc repository with the same owner as the forked BlazorMdc repository.
+The DocFx pages reside locally in the forked repository, the NuGet package is identified as a CI build & published to NuGet packages in the forked repository, and the Website is published into the gh-pages branch of a BlazorMdcWebsite repository with the same owner as the forked BlazorMdc repository.

 ##### BlazorMdc\BlazorMdc repository